Flakster/Bubble_sort/README.md

 - VS Code editor

 # Getting Started
-To get a local copy up and running follow these simple example steps:
+To get a local copy up and running follow these simple steps:
-- Clone the repo
+- Clone the repository
-- Go to the directory Bubble_sort
+- Go to the directory Bubble_sort in your local machine
 - Write ruby bubble.rb and press enter

 # Authors